andreyrd/cicadidae/README.md

 Features
 -----------

-- It's an IRC bot
+- It's an IRC bot.

 Dependencies
 -----------

-Cicadidae has a number of dependencies to work properly:
+Cicadidae requires a number of dependencies in order to work properly:

 * [Python 3.x] - This is the minimum version of python needed for the bot to work.
 * [IRC protocol client library for python] - Self-explanatory.